 If you confuse chow mein for lo mein and vice versa, you’re not alone.
 It is easy to see the word “mein” and assume they are the same dish.
 However, “mein” simply means “noodles,” which means mixing up chow mein and lo mein is similar to confusing tortellini with ravioli — both culinary terms refer to a type of Italian pasta, but they are distinct.

 In English, chow mein means fried noodles and lo mein translates to tossed or stirred noodles.
-Because both dishes are variations of noodles, the main difference in chow mein and lo mein lies in how the noodles are prepared.
+Because both dishes are variations of the type of noodle, the main difference in chow mein and lo mein lies in how the noodles are prepared.
 These are the main differentiators between the preparation styles for each Chinese noodle dish:

 Despite their differences, chow mein and lo mein dishes are both made with Chinese egg noodles, which are wheat flour noodles with egg added.
 While lo mein requires fresh egg noodles, chow mein can be made with either fresh or dried egg noodles.